Our Commitment to Quality

 “A quality assurance programme is essential to the success of any business.
 To make a difference, good quality practice must be adopted by senior management and instilled within an organisation’s culture.
 Quality is not just about implementing a system or working towards a set standard.
 It is an attitude, a way of working, which not only improves service but also enhances the way people work and live”.
 (Institute of Total Quality Management)

 Since 2004 when the nursery first opened, we have had a tangible commitment to quality.
-We followed a Quality Assurance Programme (QuILT) developed especially for early years, which examined and helped continuously improve the way we do things.
+We followed quality programmes developed especially for early years, which examine and help to continuously improve the way we do things.
 Setting targets, measuring service and rewarding staff performance is at the heart of everything we do.
 If we can retain motivated and skilled staff, this will have positive benefits for your children.

 The nursery is currently enrolled in four quality programmes: